RonnieKrup/nigraph/README.rst

    :target: https://travis-ci.org/RonnieKrup/nigraph
    :alt: Latest Travis CI build status

-Backend for working with diffusion and fMRI connectivity data
+Backend for working with diffusion and fMRI connectivity data - Written as a hackaton project for TAU "Python for Neuroscience" course, but never was sadly never finished

 Usage
 -----